Looking for an Unroll.me alternative?

 In 2017, this practice came under scrutiny when reporting revealed Slice/Unroll.me had sold Lyft receipt data to Uber.
 Their CEO publicly addressed it.
 The data-selling business model itself never went away — it's how the “free” service stays free.

 That's a fair tradeoff if you're comfortable with it.
 Many people are.
-But if you'd rather use a free tool that doesn't monetize your purchase history, you need an alternative.
+But if you'd rather use a tool that doesn't monetize your purchase history, you need an alternative.

 Why people switch from Unroll.me to Gmailytics